OpenSwitchNOS/openswitch-ops/docs/vlan_user_guide.md

 ## Configuring a VLAN
 ### Setting up the basic configuration
 1. ++Create a VLAN++
 The 'vlan *vlanid*' command creates a VLAN with a given ID and changes the vtysh context to VLAN.
 If the VLAN already exists then it changes the context to VLAN.
+The 'vlan 1' is the default VLAN and it will be created during boot.
 The '*vlanid*' in the command depicts the name of the VLAN, which is replaced with VLAN '12' in the following example.
 ```
 switch# configure terminal
 switch(config)# vlan 12
 switch(config-vlan)#
 ```
-The 'no vlan ID' command deletes the VLAN.
+The 'no vlan ID' command deletes the VLAN if VLAN is a non default VLAN (other than 'vlan 1').
 ```
 switch(config)# no vlan 12
 switch(config)